Free cookie consent management tool by TermsFeed

 Rule of thumb

-• If you want feedback, look for a Reaction or Load-Reactive steering unit.
+• If feedback is required, look for a reaction or load-reactive steering unit.

-Choosing the right steering unit depends on the machine application, your hydraulic system type, and the steering behaviour you want.
-Use the guide below as a starting point.
+Choosing the correct steering unit depends on the machine application, hydraulic circuit, steering cylinder size, displacement, port configuration, and the steering behaviour required.
+The guide below is a useful starting point.

 Machine type Common steering unit requirement